Book Marketing

 This means an ARC has to be in almost final shape.
 You can send it without illustrations and book cover design, but the text of an advance reader copy needs to be edited and handled properly before sending it out.

-You can ask a beta reader for feedback and a professional editor to edit your manuscript.
+You may have heard this sensible advice – ask your beta reader for feedback and a professional editor to edit your manuscript.
+But how many teams should you have as a writer?

 Here are a few common methods to build an ARC team as an author.